devanshkv/cand_plotter/README.md

 # FRB candidate viewer

 This code can be used for plotting FRB candidates.
-Currently it supports candidates from Heimdall and can be easily modified to work with other search pipelines such as Fredda.
+This is fredda verison.

 ### Prerequisites